top of page

 Filmmaking & Storytelling

-In 2021, I made my directorial debut with A Spirited Journey, a documentary about marginalised and disabled women in Nepal, which was shortlisted at the Pinewood Studios Lift-Off Filmmaker Festival and won the Technical Award at the Global Film Festival.
-In 2022, I climbed Mount Kilimanjaro to film my second philanthropic documentary with CHAS, and in 2023, I documented the lives of children benefiting from Rotary International’s literacy projects in Guatemala.
+In 2021, Zara made her directorial debut with A Spirited Journey, a documentary about marginalized and disabled women in Nepal, which was shortlisted at the Pinewood Studios Lift-Off Filmmaker Festival and won the Technical Award at the Global Film Festival.

 Acting & TV Appearances